 3) Robb and the Asian Cobb Salad- I have had one dramatic breakup, or rather instance of drama related to a breakup.
 On my first Saturday night single I slept with a mutual friend after a fraternity dance party.
-That Sunday afternoon I was at a study group for pre-med Physics class.
-This story is so-college.
+That Sunday afternoon I was at a study group for a pre-med Physics class.
+This story is so-college already.

 The help session ended at 5 pm and we both headed toward the dining hall.
-I love geriatric dining times in dining halls; it’s before the salad bar has been picked over and sneezed on and had its cottage cheese spewed into the lima beans.
+I love geriatric dining times in dining halls; it’s before the salad bar has been picked over and sneezed on and had its cottage cheese all mixed in with the lima beans.

 Our shared destination was apparent so he suggested that we eat together.
 Why not?!
 He was (possibly) nerdy druggy cool and I was (for 48 hours now) single!

 I detest cooking, but consider myself a talent when it comes to salad bars.
 The secret is to maintain a discriminating theme, rather than just whimsically scooping anything that appeals to your pallet.
 The components must be unified, complementary, and purposeful.